How to Pick a Ripe Watermelon

 Pick up your watermelon and smell the outside rind.
 It should smell slightly sweet, similar to when you smell a pineapple, cantaloupe, honeydew, or any other melon.

-Gently Tap the Outside
+Gently Tap the Outside of the Watermelon

 Feel around the outside of your watermelon to search for any mushy or soft spots.
 Next, try tapping or knocking the middle of the watermelon.
 You’re listening for a “thud” noise – this means that the melon is overripe!